jennybc/bingo/README.md

 Generate Bingo cards.

-Currently has built-in squares for SuperBowl 50 :football: and data / spreadsheet craziness :chart\_with\_downwards\_trend:.
+Currently has built-in squares for SuperBowl 50 :football: and data / spreadsheet craziness :chart\_with\_downwards\_trend: and more.
 Or you can provide your own text for the squares.

 Make printable Bingo cards **without installing anything** via this Shiny app: